Specs and performance

 - App Pairing opens up multitasking windows more quickly

-- No timetable on the Android 8.0 Oreo update
+- Android 8.0 Oreo has landed

 The Note 8 showcases the best of its ‘Samsung Experience’ software, touting a finely balanced interface that’s streamlined, yet has more options than stock Android 7.0 Nougat.
 Its menus are laid out logically and, when you can’t find something, there’s always a helpful suggestion.